Pannell/list_splitter/README.md

-# list_splitter
+# List Splitter

-Splits a list of items into batches
+Takes a list of items (separated by new lines) and splits it into a defined number of batches, onto the clipboard one by one.